flairNLP/flair/resources/docs/TUTORIAL_2_TAGGING.md

 names two entities and also expresses that there is a born_in relationship between both.

-We added two experimental relation extraction models, trained over a modified version of TACRED: `relations` and `relations-fast`.
+We added an experimental relation extraction model trained over a modified version of TACRED: `relations`.
-Use these models together with an entity tagger, like so:
+Use this models together with an entity tagger, like so:
 ```python
 from flair.data import Sentence
 from flair.models import RelationExtractor, SequenceTagger